-The 2008 World Food Prize was awarded to former United States Senators Robert Dole and George McGovern on October 16 at the Iowa State Capitol in Des Moines.
+The 2008 World Food Prize was formally awarded to former United States Senators Robert Dole and George McGovern on October 16 at the Iowa State Capitol in Des Moines.
+The ceremony took place during the 2008 Borlaug Dialogue.
+The year's theme was " Confronting Crisis: Agriculture and Global Development in the Next Fifty Years."

 Senators Dole and McGovern were honored at a ceremony attended by dignitaries and experts from more than 60 countries.
 Dole and McGovern were given the World Food Prize for their inspired, collaborative leadership that has encouraged a global commitment to school feeding and enhanced school attendance and nutrition for millions of the world's poorest children, especially girls.
-(Read more about their accomplishments)
+Read more on their accomplishments here

 On a sad note, the 2008 ceremony marked the first time in the World Food Prize's history that founder and Nobel Peace Prize recipient Dr. Norman Borlaug